Thank you for visiting the MALAYSIA HP Store

 After Pong, Atari’s second-ever game was a racing game called Space Race, created back in 1973: the Neolithic era of video games.
 Racing games have been a part of the tapestry and catalog of computer gaming ever since; a constant, reliable stand-by and part of every library of games for every system ever made.
 They might not be the big, triple-A (AAA) franchises of the gaming world, but the genre has loyal devotees.

-While most games come with standard controller and keyboard mapping, racing game enthusiasts are prone to trick out expensive rigs with specialized force-feedback steering wheels, pedals, and shifters that are often as expensive as the PC that runs the software.
+While most driving simulators for the PC come with standard controller and keyboard mapping, racing game enthusiasts are prone to trick out expensive rigs with specialized force-feedback steering wheels, pedals, and shifters that are often as expensive as the PC that runs the software.
 And the industry puts out a steady stream of solid titles to service them.